cdelledonne/verartis.com/content/english/_index.md

   service_item:
   - title: Tailored tours
     images:
+    - images/delft.png
     - images/milkmaid.png
-    - images/rijksmuseum.png
-    - images/delft.png
+    - images/thehague.png
-    - images/viewofdelft.png
+    - images/anatomy.png
     - images/rotterdam.png
-    - images/thehague.png
     content: >
       Ver Artis offers engaging guided tours in the Netherlands.
 Explore iconic museums like the Rijksmuseum, the Mauritshuis and more.
-Stroll through the beauties of Amsterdam, Rotterdam, The Hague or Delft.
+Walk through the beauties of Amsterdam, Rotterdam, The Hague or Delft.
 Looking for something different?
 Plan a custom experience.
 Up for some extra fun?
 Test your knowledge with a quiz during the tour.